Kansk affair: Criminal prosecution

 Nikita Uvarov remained imprisoned in pretrial detention since his initial arrest in June 2020.
 In February 2021, a court in Kansk extended his pretrial prison detention to at least April 8, 2021.
 In justifying its decision, the court cited testimony from the headmaster of Nikita's school who stated that Nikita "perceives the school as a hostile environment."
 The detention terms for Denis Mikhailenko and Bogdan Andreyev (home confinement for Andreyev and pretrial imprisonment for Mikhailenko) were similarly extended.

 The boys are facing up to 10 years in prison on the current charges.

 On March 9, 2021, Novaya Gazeta reported that the Investigative Committee of Russia dropped the more serious criminal charge against the three boys, added in November 2020, of organizing a terror group, because of the absence of the necessary elements of the crime.
 However, the original charge against the boys, filed in June 2020, of training for a terrorist activity, remains in force.
-The following day, March 10, 2021, the media reported that the prosecution added new crimial charges against the boys: four counts of manufacturing and three counts of storing explosive materials.
+The following day, March 10, 2021, the media reported that the prosecution added new criminal charges against the boys: four counts of manufacturing and three counts of storing explosive materials.

 Two of the boys, who provided confessions during their initial June 2020 arrest, refused to answer the investigators' further questions in March 2021.

 On May 4, 2021, Nikita Uvarov was released from prison, after a Krasnoyarsk Krai court found his continued pretrial confinement illegal.
 The criminal charges against him remain pending.

 On August 4, 2021, a court trial of the three Kansk teens started in Kansk.
 They are being tried not in a civilian court but by the 1-st Eastern Military District Court.

 On February 10, 2022, Nikita Uvarov, 16, was sentenced to five years in a penal colony by a military court in Siberia on charges of "terrorist training."
-Due to their cooperation with investigators, two other offenders were cleared of criminal charges and given suspended sentences.
+Due to their cooperation with investigators, two other defendants were cleared of criminal charges and given suspended sentences.

+In January 2023 the Supreme Court of Russia upheld the five year sentence against Nikita Uvarov.